bhstark2/babel-information-model/draft-ietf-babel-information-model.md

-Due to the simplicity of the Babel protocol, most of the information model is focused on reporting Babel protocol operational state, and very little of that is considered mandatory to implement (for an implementation attempting to comply with this information model).
+Due to the simplicity of the Babel protocol, most of the information model is focused on reporting Babel protocol operational state, and very little of that is considered mandatory to implement (for an implementation claiming compliance with this information model).
 Some parameters may be configurable.
 However, it is up to the Babel implementation whether to allow any of these to be configured within its implementation.
 Where the implementation does not allow configuration of these parameters, it may still choose to expose